Release-Candidate/1-billion-row-challenge/README.md

 ## How to Run the Haskell Versions

+The Haskell executables can either be build using Stack, like is documented here, or using Cabal, the project is set up to work with both.

 1. Generate the data file [./measurements.txt](./measurements.txt) by running the Python script [./create_measurements.py](./create_measurements.py) on the file [./weather_stations.csv](./weather_stations.csv):

    ```shell